miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 MENU_ITEMS.
 So I have a lot of proven tech here.
 Aside from formatting fragments, there is no reason this should not work.

-How wold this separate test route for streaming work?
+How would this separate test route for streaming work?
 It seems to me that when we convert chat_with_ollama to streaming, it's all-or-nothing.
 Since we have a toggle now, I'm not so opposed to breaking things, so long as they're only broken in one of the toggle settings.
 And I already have that isolation thing.